 What is spiritual direction and what is a spiritual director?
-I had never heard these terms before until a few years ago.
-My friend Karen and I share the same philosophy that if we hear about something multiple times in a week, whether it’s a recommended book, movie or advice, that we need to pay attention.
+I had never heard the term spiritual director or spiritual direction until 2009.
+My pastor friend Karen and I share the same philosophy.
+If we hear about something multiple times in a week, whether it’s a recommended book, movie or advice, that we need to pay attention.
 Well, this spiritual direction and spiritual director topic popped up everywhere!

 What to Expect from Spiritual Direction

-You will most likely go to an office or church facility.
-The amount of time is usually 50 minutes.
+With the emergence of video conferencing through platforms like Zoom and Skype, you will meet through one of these platforms or go to an office or church facility.
+The amount of time is usually 50-60 minutes.
 You’ll start your spiritual direction getting centered through silence and prayer.
 Then you will share what is on your heart that day.
 Sometimes it’s helpful to come with a list of items or an item to cover.
 As your relationship grows over time, your spiritual director may bring in resources such as prayers, articles, books that relate to items you’ve discussed.
 It truly is a companionship.
 You will find more peace, guidance and clarity on your spiritual journey.
 But you have a role too.
 That includes spending time in personal prayer, reflecting and meeting once a month.

 Is there a cost to Spiritual Direction?

-The cost of spiritual direction is in the form of a donation which is usually between $35-$55 per session.
+The cost of spiritual direction is between $50-$150 per session.
 Most places are flexible depending on the need of the person and fees can be reduced if necessary.
+Like any professional that is properly trained through a given curriculum, it is common to pay a fee.
+A church or religious entity may offer this service at no charge.

 How do you find a Spiritual Director?

 You can find a spiritual director through a website called Spiritual Directors International. http://sdiworld.org.
 You can also ask your pastor if they know of any spiritual directors.
-Also, if you live in a rural area and have access through the Internet, some spiritual directors will even do one on one direction through Skype.
+Also, if you live in a rural area and have access through the Internet, some spiritual directors will do one on one direction through Skype or Zoom.
+Both platforms are free to use.

 What to look for in a Spiritual Director